0xAX/linux-insides/Booting/linux-bootstrap-5.md

 	return;
 ```

-Next we get the difference between the original address and aligned and check that if the last address in the memory region is bigger than `CONFIG_RANDOMIZE_BASE_MAX_OFFSET`, we reduce the memory region size so that the end of the kernel image will be less than the maximum `aslr` offset:
+In the next step we need to get the difference between the original address and aligned and check that if the last address in the memory region is bigger than `CONFIG_RANDOMIZE_BASE_MAX_OFFSET`, we reduce the memory region size so that the end of the kernel image will be less than the maximum `aslr` offset:

 ```C
 region.size -= region.start - entry->addr;